hagnernils/ldgv/article.md

 ### Interpreter
 - Catch a division by 0
 - Print out nicer error messages with line numbers
-- Implement the Access Points and Channels over sockets etc to support using the interpreter over multiple machines
+- Implement the Access Points and Channels over sockets etc to show real-world practicality using the interpreter over multiple machines
-- Allow for sending of channels (TODO look in LDST)
+- Allow for sending of channels <!--(TODO look in LDST)-->
 - Implement basic Datatypes such as Strings, Vectors of Types etc Proposed in the paper:
 - recursion and recursive datatypes through recursive types
-- coinductive subtyping for the recursor S.18 Gay and Hole
+- coinductive subtyping for the recursor <!--S.18 Gay and Hole-->

 ## Personal Notes
 This project exposed me to a lot of Haskell concepts, which was quite new for me.
 Especially working with and debugging the monad transformer took me a long time.
 Nix and reflex were also

+Going over the project to write this made me remove and simplify a lot of code,

 ## References
 (1) Peter Thiemann and Vasco T. Vasconcelos.
 2019.
 Label-dependent session types.
 Proc.
 ACM Program.
 Lang.
 4, POPL, Article 67 (January 2020), 29 pages.
 DOI:https://doi.org/10.1145/3371135